 Does it matter what state the student's school is in?

-No. Although you will be investing in a 529 plan sponsored by the State of Iowa, the student can attend any eligible higher-education institution (including eligible trade and vocational schools) in the United States or abroad.
+With the exception of K-12 saving discussed below, though you will be investing in a 529 plan sponsored by the State of Iowa, the student can attend any eligible higher-education institution (including eligible trade and vocational schools) in the United States or abroad.

 How much does it cost to start?

-There are no fees to open a College Savings Iowa 529 account.
+There are no fees to open a College Savings Iowa 529 Plan account.
 You just need an initial investment of at least $25 to get started.